 Our curious minds feed on the discovery of a culture and its rites, and our eyes are filled with these unusual and unique landscapes.
 Beyond what is given to us so warmly to see, taste, smell and touch.

-This is the challenge we rose to in 2007, using the ISO 14001 standard as a tool, and we were certified in 2009, rewarding the collective efforts of the staff.
+This is the challenge we set ourselves in 2007, using the ISO 14001 standard as a tool, and which certification we obtained in 2009, hence rewarding our group efforts.
+A project that brings people together and unifies.

 Every year, before the Bureau Véritas audit, we report during a « greening » of all the pilots and make the most of this period to discover an environmentally-linked activity.